Colonel, Major among 5 personnel killed in encounter in Kashmir; 2 terrorists gunned down

-In the biggest loss in recent years, two senior Army officers, including a colonel, were among five security personnel killed during an encounter with terrorists in north Kashmir, officials said on Sunday.
+A colonel, a major and three other security forces personnel were killed in an encounter with terrorists in north Kashmir, in the biggest loss to the Army which lost officers of such seniority in an anti-terror operation after a gap of five years, officials said on Sunday.
 The encounter in Handwara in Kupwara district claimed the lives of Colonel Ashutosh Sharma, Major Anuj Sood, Naik Rajesh and Lance Naik Dinesh, all from the Brigade of the Guards regiment, and at present part of the 21 Rashtriya Rifles and deployed to counter terrorism in the hinterland.

 Giving details of the encounter at a village in Rajwar forests, officials said the two holed-up terrorists, who were eliminated in the encounter, included commander of banned Lashker-e-Taiba Haider, a Pakistani national who has been active in the north Kashmir area.
 The identity of the other was yet to be ascertained.
 They had held some civilians hostage, the officials said, adding that a couple of terrorists could have managed to give security forces the slip under the cover of darkness as well.
 A hunt has been launched in the entire area.